 We measure revenue at the fair value of the consideration we receive or is receivable by us.
 Our revenue is reduced for estimated returns, discounts, and sales related tax.
 Our revenue consists of tuition fees, boarding fees and revenue from ancillary services.
 Our tuition and boarding fees are generally paid in advance at the beginning of each school semester, and we initially record such these payments as deferred revenue.
 We then recognise tuition and boarding fees as revenue proportionately over the relevant period of the applicable programme.
-We typically refund 90% of the tuition fees paid if a student withdraws before the school semester starts, 70% if the student withdraws after the school term starts but before the end of the first calendar month of the school term, 50% if the school term, and 30% if the student withdraws after the end of the school term.
+We typically refund 90% of the tuition fees paid if a student withdraws before the school semester starts, 70% if the student withdraws after the school term starts but before the end of the first calendar month of the school term, 50% if the student withdraws after the first calendar month and prior to the end of the second calendar month of the school term, and 30% if the student withdraws after the end of the school term.
 We do not offer refund of tuition fees paid if the student withdraws after the end of the third month of the school term.